-It would seem that one of the favourite pastimes of contemporary politicians is to offer apologies on behalf of their respective parties for questionable decisions and practices (usually when wrongdoings have been uncovered) – Clegg, Miliband and Cameron have all been at it recently (having been around for only a short time, Farrage and the British Independence Party can only excuse themselves for the fact of their miserable existence).
+It would seem that one of the favourite pastimes of contemporary politicians is to offer apologies on behalf of their respective parties for questionable decisions and practices (usually when wrongdoings have been uncovered) – Nick Clegg, David Miliband, and David Cameron have all been at it recently (having been around for only a short time, Nigel Farage and the British Independence Party can only excuse themselves for the fact of their miserable existence).

 Alternatively, the political leaders, with due personal humility – but without either national prompting or approval, can indulge themselves by apologising for past actions of the British Government.

 On a recent visit to India, the Prime Minister, David Cameron, apologised for the massacre of Punjabi people at Jallianwala Bagh on 13 April, 1919.
 Though popular estimates put casualty numbers in the thousands, the official estimates put the figures at 279 killed and 1,200 injured.
 The events at Jallianwala Bagh had significant ramifications and became one of the major turning points for the Indian struggle for freedom from the British Raj.
 By no means, however, was Jallianwala Bagh the worst atrocity committed by the British in India.

 During the several hundred years of British involvement in the sub-continent, India was no stranger to horrors of an economic, military, legal, cultural and social nature.
 Lest it be forgotten, India was a major prize in the British colonial enterprise and some of the actions taken by the British to deliver that prize would now be regarded as major war crimes.

 So, should David Cameron have apologised for the events at Jallianwala Bagh?
 No such license was given to Cameron.
 Whilst it makes sense for politicians to apologise for their own mistakes, it is another matter for them to apologise for the mistakes of others committed in the past and, probably, long before they were born.